 The accompanying unaudited condensed financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") for interim financial information, the instructions to Form 10-Q and the rules and regulations of the SEC.
 Accordingly, since they are interim statements, the accompanying unaudited condensed financial statements do not include all of the information and notes required by GAAP for annual financial statements, but in the opinion of the Company's management, reflect all adjustments consisting of normal, recurring adjustments, that are necessary for a fair presentation of the financial position, results of operations and cash flows for the interim periods presented.
-Interim results for the three and six months ended March 31, 2024 June 30, 2024 are not necessarily indicative of results for the full year ended December 31, 2023 ending December 31, 2024.
+Interim results for the three and nine months ended September 30, 2024 are not necessarily indicative of results for the full year ending December 31, 2024.
 The unaudited condensed financial statements and notes should be read in conjunction with the financial statements and notes for the year ended December 31, 2023.